frantiq90/tiny-mvc/README.md

 TinyMVC it's my own implementation for basic routing and MVC model in php.

   - very basic,
-  - good to understand whot is MVC,
+  - good to understand what is MVC,
   - good choice for beginers to read and understand how MVC and routing work together

 ### Installation